- Briefing Room

-FHWA's Office of Innovative Program Delivery (OIPD) is responsible for ensuring that the SIB pilot programs and other related innovative revenue and credit programs are effectively administered, and for providing technical assistance to the States and FHWA Division Offices with respect to these programs.
+FHWA's Center for Innovative Finance Support (formerly Innovative Program Delivery) is responsible for ensuring that the SIB pilot programs and other related innovative revenue and credit programs are effectively administered, and for providing technical assistance to the States and FHWA Division Offices with respect to these programs.

 FHWA's most recent SIB guidance was issued in January 2014 and supersedes its earlier May 2001 guidance.
 This new guidance provides a summary discussion of stewardship practices for managing the SIB pilot programs.
 The practices included in this document are based on legislative requirements, existing SIB Guidance, and a survey conducted of all FHWA Division Offices regarding program use by the States.